quicwg/base-drafts/draft-ietf-quic-transport.md

 used for performing a combined connection and security handshake (streams are described in detail in {{streams}}).
 The crypto handshake protocol encapsulates and delivers QUIC's transport handshake to the peer on the crypto stream.
-The first QUIC packet from the client to the server MUST carry handshake information as data on Stream ID 1.
+The first QUIC packet sent by client to the server MUST carry handshake information as data on Stream ID 1.

 ### Transport Parameters and Options